Nail Salons: Are They Safe?

 The simplest tip we can offer is, do not be afraid to ask questions.
 A professional at a nail salon should be comfortable with answering any questions on hygiene and sterilisation.
 If they avoid these questions, consider choosing another salon.

 As always, the team at My Family Podiatry are here to help with any foot, leg or nail issues you are experiencing.
 We follow strict hygiene protocols and patient wellbeing is always the priority.
-Call us today on 07 3088 6116 or click the Contact button below to get in touch and see how we can help get you back on your feet.
+Call us today on 07 3088 6116 or click the Book Now button below to get in touch and see how we can help get you back on your feet.